 Department of Ophthalmology

-The Department of Ophthalmology has a well-established history of accomplishment as an educator of physicians, and one that also holds enormous promise for making eye care more available to the Brooklyn community.
-The program's reputation as a center of clinical and research excellence has grown steadily in the last few years and the department provides state-of-the-art care to the borough's residents.
-In assessing the potential of our ophthalmology program in Brooklyn, a comparison is instructive: SUNY Downstate's catchment area contains a population of approximately 685,000 - roughly equal to that of the city of Boston.
+The Department of Ophthalmology at SUNY Downstate has a well-established history of accomplishment as an educator of physicians, and one that has made enormous progress in making eye care more available to the Brooklyn community.
+The program's reputation as a center of clinical and research excellence has grown steadily in the last few years and the department now provides state-of-the-art care to the borough's residents.
+In assessing the growth and current strength of our ophthalmology program, the following comparison is instructive: SUNY Downstate's catchment area contains a population of approximately 685,000 - roughly equal to that of the city of Boston.
 In 1996, the residents of Boston were served by 250 practicing ophthalmologists; in contrast, SUNY Downstate's catchment area had only eight.
-In 2014, we have 19 Full time Clinical Faculty representing every subspecialty working at 6 sites throughout the Brooklyn with a new satellite office in Wall Street that opened November 2013.
+In 2017, we have 14 Part and Full time Clinical Faculty representing every subspecialty working at 6 sites throughout Brooklyn and lower Manhattan.

-A cornerstone goal of the department is providing a superior practice environment for our residents-in-training and young faculty, stressing the borough's many attractions as a place to build a career.
-A commitment to find ways in which our department can provide desperately needed care for the many community residents with glaucoma, retinopathy of diabetes, and other disorders that are potentially blinding or that otherwise diminish their quality of life has been met with enthusiasm.
-Our faculty and residents come from all over the United States and we are fortunate to have many graduates of the program involved in many aspects of the teaching program after completing their training.
+A critical goal of the department is providing an excellent practice environment for our residents-in-training and young faculty, stressing Brooklyn's many attractions as a place to build a career.
+This is coupled with a commitment to find ways to provide desperately needed care for the many community residents with glaucoma, diabetic retinopathy and other disorders that are potentially blinding or that otherwise diminish their quality of life.
+Our faculty and residents come from all over the United States and we are fortunate to have many of our graduates involved in many aspects of the teaching program following completion of their training.

-The department has been fortunate to win support - and funding - for our plans from the SUNY Downstate leadership, and leaders at the department's affiliated clinical practice sites particularly at HHC central and Kings County Hospital Center.
-The financial commitment they have and continue to make has allowed, among other things, the recruitment of first-rate faculty, and we have managed to contain costs by spreading their expertise around.
-For example, single individuals are made responsible for each of the six subspecialty programs network-wide, and many faculty rotate among the sites.
-This approach has permitted us to keep faculty fully occupied and challenged while extending the benefits of their special abilities to patients at several institutions.
+The department has been fortunate to win support - and funding - for our plans from the SUNY Downstate leadership and leaders at the department's affiliated clinical practice sites particularly at HHC central and Kings County Hospital Center.
+The financial commitment they have made (and continue to make) has allowed, among other things, the recruitment of first-rate faculty.
+We have managed to contain costs by having our faculty practice at multiple locations within our network of affiliated sites.
+This approach has permitted us to keep faculty fully occupied and challenged while extending the benefits of their special abilities to patients as well as our trainees at several institutions.

 Our residency is considered one of the top places to train in the US and certainly one of the best in all of NYC.
-The resident numbers are unsurpassed locally and we continue to grow.
-Kings County remains one of the BEST places in the country to learn ophthalmology and the training takes place in a very new patient care setting with EMR and fine equipment.
+We are one of the largest programs in NYC and we continue to grow.
+Kings County remains one of the BEST places in the country to learn ophthalmology and the training takes place in a very new patient care setting with EMR and state-of-the-art equipment.

-We have similarly expanded the faculty practice facility at Downstate which is known as The Midwood Eye Center, located in a convenient location on Nostrand Avenue off the junction of Flatbush Avenue.
-Our 150 Broadway Wall Street office offers complete diagnosis and management of complicated diseases in addition to in-house oculoplastic treatments.
+We have similarly expanded the faculty practice facility at Downstate which is known as The Midwood Eye Center, located at a convenient location on Nostrand Avenue off the junction of Flatbush Avenue.
+Our Lower Manhattan office (at 150 Broadway) and our Park Slope office (at 185 Montague Street) offer complete diagnosis and management of complicated diseases in addition to in-house oculoplastic treatments.